Club América (women): Grounds

-Club América Femenil plays its home matches at the historic 81,700 seats Estadio Azteca, and at an alternative field named Cancha Centenario located at their trainings grounds, which has an estimated capacity for 1,000 persons.
+Club América Femenil plays its home matches at the historic 81,700 seats Estadio Azteca, and at an alternative field named Cancha Centenario that is located at their trainings grounds, which has an estimated capacity for 1,000 persons.

 América Femenil play its first match in history at the Estadio Azteca on 19 August 2017, in a game against Morelia for matchday 4 of the Apertura 2017.
-The game ended on 5–0 victory for America.
+The game ended on 5–0 victory for América.

+On 11 October 2023, América announced that the Cancha Centenario field will be expand it with the objective of converting it into a small stadium.
+The expansion of this field is in part due to the planned closure of the Estadio Azteca so that it can be remodeled in preparation for the 2026 FIFA Men's World Cup.

+Due to the remodeling of the Azteca for the 2026 FIFA Men's World Cup, América will temporally be playing most of its home games at the Ciudad de los Deportes stadium while the remodeling work is completed.